guiglass/Unreal_Engine_5_Live_Production_Example/README.md

 The animation node should be connected directly to the Output Pose.
 </p>

 Note that the Avatar Pose Receiver also includes a real-time re-targeting feature located in the Details tab.
-This can be helpful when your mocap avatar and Unreal game characters skeletons are slightly different or have offsets after calibrating tpose.
-You may override rotation or translation offsets by enabling the checkboxes for any of the different bone groups: Neck, Spine, Shoulders, Legs, Arms, Hands and Fingers.
-Also notice the Rotation Weight and Location Weight fields for setting the amount of retargeting offset.
+This can be helpful if the mocap avatar in APS and Unreal game character's skeleton are slightly different from each other and can correct offsets after tpose calibration.
+You may enable and override rotation or translation offsets by using the checkboxes for any of the bone groups: Neck, Spine, Shoulders, Legs, Arms, Hands and Fingers.
+The Rotation Weight and Location Weight input fields are for setting the amount of retargeting.

 --------